Albrtito/ObsidianNotes/02 - Atomic/1725968193 - Intro to networking.md

 > [!NOTE] Protocol:
 > Protocols define format, order and actions taken during transmission/receipt of messages among network entities.

+## Two different points of view:
+We can see the internet as
 ### A service description:
 As developers we won’t care about the whole structure and technicalities associated with it.
 We work with the services that use the web.
 The web is **an infrastructure providing services to apps**.